 A group of actual Hopewell mounds known as The Norton Mounds is located along the Grand River about 10 miles southwest of Grand Rapids.
 Called “the most important and best-preserved Hopewell mounds in the western Great Lakes region,” The Norton Mounds are not open to the public and are under the protection of the Grand Rapids Public Museum.

-Continue north to 6th Street and head east (right), crossing the 6th Street Bridge.
-To your right is Sixth Street Park.
-Not far into the park is an 11-foot tall steel sculpture, “Manidoo Bawating,” which was designed to honor important symbols and unique traditions of the Anishinaabek peoples.
+Continue north on the trail past DeVos Place Convention Center to Bridge St..
+Go east on Bridge one-half block to Monroe Ave.
+(Atwater Brewery is on the corner if you need refreshments.)
+Head north on Monroe about one mile to Sixth Street Park.
+The park is home to an 11-foot tall steel sculpture, “Manidoo Bawating,” which was designed to honor important symbols and unique traditions of the Anishinaabek peoples.
 The title means “Spirit of the Rapids” in the Indigenous language.

 The sculpture, which is illuminated at night, was designed by the Grand River Bands of Ottawa Indians and local Anishinaabe artist Alan Compo in collaboration with Oakland, California-based art initiative HYBYCOZO.

-Compo also painted “Anishinaabek,” a mural on the tunnel and retaining walls under the Pearl Street Bridge.
+Compo also painted “Anishinaabek,” a mural on the tunnel and retaining walls under the Pearl St. Bridge.
 The painting incorporates lore and legends from the Anishinaabe.
-You can see it if you follow the Grand River south (along the east side this time), all the way back to the Grand Rapids Public Museum and descend the steps to the left front of the building.
+You can see it if you retrace your steps back to the tour starting point – the Grand Rapids Public Museum – and descend the steps to the left front of the building.

 Grand Rapids was once known as Furniture City.
 Relics of the city's past can still be found at antique stores, like Warehouse One Antiques, Century Antiques, and Lost & Found.